 He wondered if this patron plugged her nose again if she'd pass out and drop to the floor?
 How could this be happening to him at closing time?
 His palms got sweaty at the thought.
 Then the woman who looked like a movie star winked again.

 Perv, did she say?
-There's only pervs in Italy, he thought, and likely France.
+There are only pervs in Italy, he thought, and likely France.
 Certainly not in England.

 "The library is closing," he repeated a tiny bit louder; after all, he was the official announcer that the library was closing for the day.